tayquila/msmaryMathAndCS.github.io/README.md

 For styling, we used the standard styling originally given.
 We modified the information to match the info given about the Women in STEM Program.

+The information presented in this subpage is the purpose of Women in STEM, program Overseers, participants, how To join Women in STEM, event activity, and facts about Women in STEM

 **Listed Creators**
 1. Kalina Chang: @kalinachang364
 2. Taylor Lewis: @tayquila